Red Hen Publications

 Lucius also appears to come from the kind of social background which among Muggles of an earlier age traditionally kept mistresses, almost in the manner of a political statement.
 And if he is nothing else, Lucius Malfoy is, beyond question, primarily a political animal.
 But we do not know whether such arrangements have ever been the case in the wizarding world.
 Witches are, after all, persons of power in themselves.

 Indeed, given the relatively high status of witches in traditional wizarding society it does not seem particularly likely.
 Or at least not among married wizards.
-For that matter, given the overall demographic rarity of witches of childbearing age in the wizarding world, I would expect comparatively few of them to opt for the role of a kept mistress when they would have little difficulty finding husbands.
+For that matter, given the overall demographic rarity of witches of childbearing age as a percentage of the wizarding population, I would expect comparatively few of them to opt for the role of a kept mistress when they would have little difficulty finding husbands.
 Molly Weasley’s disapproving references to “scarlet women” however suggests that the oldest profession is not altogether unknown in the wizarding world.

 Since Lucius seems not to have married directly out of Hogwarts, he might have been accustomed to making such arrangements as a bachelor.
 But we are given no reason in canon to suppose so, nor that he might continue to do so.